Dietary fibre and cancer risk

 Dietary fibre can help to ensure a healthier digestive system and reduce the risk of bowel cancer.
-Eating a diet high in fibre and wholegrain cereals (such as multi-grain bread) can also lower your risk of developing type 2 diabetes and heart disease, and can help you maintain a healthy body weight.
+Eating a diet high in fibre and wholegrain foods can also lower your risk of developing type 2 diabetes and heart disease, and can help you maintain a healthy weight.
+Wholegrains, vegetables, fruit and legumes should form a major part of your daily diet.

 Wholegrain and wholemeal foods are high in dietary fibre.
 Other foods high in fibre include fruit and vegetables, seeds, nuts and legumes such as peas, beans and lentils.

-Wholegrain cereals include wheat, rice, corn, oats, rye, barley and millet.
-Wholegrain cereals contain the three layers of the grain.
 Wholemeal foods are made from wholegrains which have been crushed to a finer texture.
 Nutritionally, wholegrain and wholemeal foods are very similar.
+Examples of wholegrain foods are:

-- Corn, oats, quinoa, unpearled barley, millett or amaranth
+- corn, oats, quinoa, unpearled barley, millet or amaranth

-Wholegrain cereals contain more fibre, vitamins, minerals and antioxidants than refined cereal foods such as white bread, because many of the important nutrients occur in the outer layer of the grain which is lost during processing.
+Wholegrain foods contain more fibre, vitamins, minerals and antioxidants than foods made with refined grains such as white bread, biscuits, cakes and pastries.
+Refined grains have had most of the fibre removed and many of the vitamins, minerals and antioxidants are lost during processing.

 How much fibre do you need to eat?